johnjhacking/Buffer-Overflow-Guide/README.md

 8. Exploiting the System

 # 1. Identification
 The typical Buffer Overflow scenario relies on Reverse Engineering an executable file.
 Before you attempt to Spike, you're going to want to find an executable file.
-In the instance of Vulnserver, you will download an executable file.
+In the instance of Vulnserver, you will download the file.
 In a realistic scenario, you're going to want to perform enumeration methodology and look for an executable file to download.
 These are hosted via SMB Shares, FTP Servers, Exposed Web Directories, etc. Use best practice regarding enumeration and continue with this guide when you have an executable file.

 # 2. Spiking
 Spiking is all about identifying what command is vulnerable (observed by the program breaking in Immunity)